-To address the broader institutional issue that employee roles are a predominant contributor to wage gaps-and roles are not necessarily properly valued or equitably attainable across demographic groups-there should also be a focus on fairness within the full set of employees and leaders at a firm, between the lowest- and highestpaid workers, and not just between employees at the same level.
-One strong measure of equity is the ratio of compensation of firm leaders to lowest-paid employees.
+To address the broader institutional issue that employee roles are a predominant contributor to wage gaps-and roles are not necessarily properly valued or equitably attainable across demographic groups-there should also be a focus on fairness among all employees and leaders at a firm, between the lowest- and highest-paid workers, and not just between employees at the same level.
+One significant measure of equity is the ratio of compensation of firm leaders to lowest-paid employees.
 Similarly, employee productivity at all levels that contributes to firm profits should be recognized and equitably rewarded.
-Acknowledging that compensation equity is related to structural imbalance, some states and cities are starting to pass pay-ratio acts to limit companyleader pay to an established numerical factor of their median worker pay.

-To truly achieve compensation equity, and no longer have wage gaps between any demographic groups, we must address larger societal structures to ensure that work is compensated according to its actual value to society and that there are no barriers for anyone to enter and advance in any line of work.
-In other words, our economy needs to become equitable.
+To truly achieve compensation equity, and no longer have wage gaps between any demographic groups, involves addressing larger societal structures to ensure that work is compensated according to its actual value to society and that there are no barriers for anyone to enter and advance in their chosen line of work.
 Because that is not the reality today, we can establish compensation equity as a shared goal within our profession and act to make other structures in society more just.
-Even so, achieving zero wage gaps does not necessarily equate to a healthy profession or nation, as simply closing gaps may not alone solve the multiple sources of inequity that created them.
-Compensation is not just about wages, and equity rests on vastly more than equal earnings.